grencez/grencez.dev/2022/sxproto-20220122/index.md

 description: A file extension and format for S-expressions representing protobuf messages.
 ---

-# Sxproto: An S-expression format for protocol buffer messages
+# Sxproto data: An S-expression format for protocol buffer messages

 Date: 2022-01-22